-Sears to close another 46 unprofitable stores in November
+Sears to close 46 more unprofitable locations, including Vancouver Mall store near Portland

-HOFFMAN ESTATES, Ill.
-(AP) — Sears Holdings Corp. is closing another 13 Kmart stores and 33 Sears stores as sales shrink and losses grow.
+HOFFMAN ESTATES, Ill. — Sears Holdings Corp. is closing another 13 Kmart stores and 33 Sears stores as sales shrink and losses grow.

 The ailing company said liquidation sales at the 46 unprofitable stores marked for closure will start Aug.
 30, according to the company website.
 They’ll close in November.